 Another commentator says “Wonderful combination this!
 Alone, the wisdom of the serpent is mere cunning, and the harmlessness of the dove little better than weakness: but in combination, the wisdom of the serpent would save them from unnecessary exposure to danger; the harmlessness of the dove, from sinful expedients to escape it.
 In the apostolic age of Christianity, how harmoniously were these qualities displayed!
 Instead of the fanatical thirst for martyrdom, to which a later age gave birth, there was a manly combination of unflinching zeal and calm discretion, before which nothing was able to stand.
 (Jamieson-Fausset)

 How desperately do we need this harmonious marriage of “unflinching zeal and calm discretion” in these last days!

-The Serpent and the Dove is a blog that was started by me as a way to navigate the crazy world that lay before me as I took on the roles of daughter, sister, wife, mother, pastor’s wife, friend, business woman and blogger.
+The Serpent and the Dove is a blog that was started as a way to navigate the crazy world that lay before me as I took on the roles of woman, wife, mother, pastor’s wife, friend, business woman and blogger.
 I quickly came to the realization that as I was required to wear many different hats and take on many different roles, that I didn’t always have the wisdom to carry out these tasks.
 There were other times I perhaps did have the wisdom but lacked the gentleness and innocence of being led and filled by the Holy Spirit.
-This blog seeks to lay out articles, ideas, and thoughts on achieving this balance of wisdom and gentleness in our personal lives as Christians and particularly as women of God.
+This blog seeks to lay out articles, ideas, and thoughts on achieving this balance of wisdom and gentleness in our personal lives as Christians.

 One of the key women in the Bible that I look up to is Abigail.
 She possessed a keen ability to demonstrate her practical gift of wisdom and discernment alongside a gentle spirit, and thus doing saved her life and enabled her to enter into her destiny of becoming the wife of David, the king.